the-dise/Mir-Pay-Wallet/README.md

 - Open Mir Pay Wallet on your Wear OS device.
 - Perform Mir Pay transactions without the screen turning off.
 - After the timer expires, the application will be automatically closed

+## Nfc

+There is also a way to automatically turn on the NFC module when opening the application, however, special permissions must be granted for this.

+The fact is that nfc activation/deactivation is part of the system API, which, for security reasons, is not available to ordinary developers.

+This is well explained in the project [nfc-quick-settings](https://github.com/pcolby/nfc-quick-settings/tree/main?tab=readme-ov-file#advanced-mode).

+_If you do not set up automatic NFC activation, the application will work normally._

+### Additional functions

+- Automatic NFC activation when opening the application.
+- Automatic deactivation of NFC when closing the application*.
+- Checking the active nfc during the timer operation.

+_*If NFC was activated before logging into the application (in advance), then after its completion, it will not be deactivated._

 ## Contributing